npcooley/AAClassification/README.md

 ```

-Users may replicate the work performed in the paper either completed using the supplied original data or from the supplied cross validation results with only the plotting script.
+Users may replicate the work performed in the manuscript either completed using the supplied original data or from the supplied cross validation results with only the plotting script.

 ### ICrossVal.R